Modern YEAR SEVENTEEN (Part 2)

 –Batman: Gotham Knights #23

-When Scarecrow is granted temporary Arkham leave to give a “motivational speech” at a corporate event, the devious Dr. Crane uses this opportunity to douse the crowd (which includes Sasha and Bruce) with his Fear Gas.
-Batman easily defeats Crane, but inhales a bunch of Fear Gas (as usual).
+When Scarecrow is granted temporary Arkham Asylum leave to give a “motivational speech” at a corporate event, the devious villain uses this opportunity to douse the crowd (which includes Sasha and Bruce) with his Fear Gas.
+Batman easily defeats Scarecrow, but he inhales a bunch of Fear Gas (as usual).
 The Dark Knight then goes through a hallucinogenic sequence where Sasha tells him that something terrible has happened to each of his closest friends.
 None of them are true of course, except for the one about Lucius Fox having a stroke.
 Well, actually, Lucius has a near fatal heart attack that results in a coma-inducing stroke!
 NOTE: The Paul Grist/Darwyn Cooke B&W second feature attached to GK #23 actually takes place before the main action of this issue, as seen above.

 –FLASHBACK: From Batman: Gotham Knights #24.
 Bruce goes into a tragic mindset after a disgruntled employee blames him for causing Lucius Fox’s heart attack.
 The employee is so mad, he even puts a gun to Bruce’s head before Sasha forcefully escorts him out of the room.
 In his sad state, Bruce does the unthinkable, he goes to a gun shop and purchases a handgun.
 Usually, there is a twenty-day waiting law, but the store owner says that a celebrity of Bruce’s status can come back for the gun in a week.